-> The term FPS-Z was first coined sometime around 2006 of 2007 by former Tribes Vengeance: Renegades and Ascension developer Rooster128 to help differentiate games like Tribes from other first-person shooters.
+The term FPS-Z was first coined sometime around 2006 of 2007 by a former Tribes Vengeance: Renegades and Ascension developer Rooster128 to help differentiate games like Tribes from other first-person shooters.
 FPS-Z's are essentially the same as first-person shooters, with the obvious emphasis on movement in the Z axis.
 Generally FPS-Z's are played in the first-person perspective, but some do include an optional third-person view.
 Though not the first, many consider the Tribes franchise to be the quintessential and most successful FPS-Z series.
 While many games before and after included elements of Z-axis movement, the Tribes series completely revolves around this aspect.
-Although they feature the same freedom of movement, FPS-Z's shouldn't be confused with six degrees of freedom(6DoF) games.
-These include space combat and simulation games such as Freespace, Freelancer, and Eve Online.
+Although they feature the same freedom of movement, FPS-Z's shouldn't be confused with six degrees of freedom(6DoF) games, such as Freespace, Freelancer, and Eve Online.

 In 2008 GarageGames released Fallen Empire: Legions, a browser-based "spiritual successor" to the Tribes franchise.
 Like Tribes, movement is based almost entirely around the use of jetpacks.
 Players are able to either take flight for a few seconds or glide across maps over a cushion of air, essentially replicating the skiing functionality found in Tribes games.